zjchao/octavia/HACKING.rst

 - [O318] Change assert(Not)Equal(A, None) or assert(Not)Equal(None, A)
   by optimal assert like assertIs(Not)None(A).
 - [O319] Validate that debug level logs are not translated.
+- [O320] Validate that LOG messages, except debug ones, have translations
 - [O321] Validate that jsonutils module is used instead of json
 - [O322] Don't use author tags
 - [O323] Change assertEqual(True, A) or assertEqual(False, A) to the more